September 23, 2020 | Mark Paradies

 “Tough luck.
 Do your job.”

-But feedback from investigators that they don’t want to perform investigations is important.
+However, feedback from investigators that they don’t want to perform investigations is important.
 It could indicate:

-• a lack of management support for the incident investigations (including the resources to perform the investigations),
+• A lack of management support for the incident investigations (including the resources to perform the investigations),

-• confrontational incident reviews by management,
+• Confrontational incident reviews by management,

-• a poor investigation system, or
+• A poor investigation system, or

-• a lack of training for investigators.
+• A lack of training for investigators.

 The items above are just the start of the list.
 Dissatisfied investigators mean that you have work to do to improve your incident investigation process.